-In the UK the Health and Safety at Work 1974 is the defining act of Parliament that lays down all the regulations for workplace safety including the Personal Protective Equipment at Work Regulations, or to give its current full title –
+Updated for 2022 Ammendment.
+The Health and Safety at Work Act 1974 is the defining act of Parliament that lays down all the regulations for workplace safety, including the Personal Protective Equipment at Work Regulations UK, or to give its current full title –

-As the title suggests, the regulations were first introduced in 1992 (came into force on January 1st 1993) to ensure that basic duties over the provision and use of PPE apply to all situations where PPE is required.
+As the title suggests, the regulations were first introduced in 1992 and came into force on January 1st 1993 to ensure that basic duties over the provision and use of PPE apply to all situations where PPE is required.
 Since then there has been updates and amendments in 2002 and again in 2013.

 The fact that it has been reviewed twice in 20 years following its introduction demonstrates it is a regulation that’s taken very seriously, and it also reflects the advancements and growth in workplace protective equipment and attire.